Unlock Your Best Pace: How Muscle Fiber Types Shape Running Training

 1. Identify Your “Natural” Zone

-• Easy runs (≤ 82 % of your maximum aerobic pace) – This is the domain of slow‑twitch fibres.
-Keep the effort comfortable enough that you could hold a conversation.
+• Easy runs (≤ 82 % of your maximum aerobic pace) – Slow‑twitch fibres hold the reins.
+Keep effort conversational.

-• Tempo/threshold (82‑95 % of maximum aerobic pace) – You’re now pulling in intermediate fibres.
-This is where you develop the ability for slow‑twitch and intermediate fibres to work together.
+• Tempo/threshold (82‑95 % of maximum aerobic pace) – Intermediate fibres engage.
+You’re building the bridge where slow‑twitch and intermediate fibres cooperate.

-• Speed work (≥ 95 % of maximum aerobic pace) – Fast‑twitch fibres are now the main actors.
-Short, intense bursts or hill sprints are the stimulus.
+• Speed work (≥ 95 % of maximum aerobic pace) – Fast‑twitch fibres lead the charge.
+Short, hard bursts or hill sprints provide the stimulus.

 2. Build a Personalised Zone Map

-1. Find your max aerobic pace – Run a 5‑km time trial and calculate the pace that corresponds to 100 % of your maximum aerobic speed (MAAS).
-Most runners can estimate this using a recent race time.
+1. Find your max aerobic pace – Run a 5‑km time trial and determine your maximum aerobic speed (MAAS).
+Most runners can calculate this from a recent race.

 2. Set three zones: